This post may contain affiliate links. Please read our disclosure policy.

 Mozzarella Stuffed Meatballs

-- Preheat your oven to 350 degrees.
+- Preheat your oven.
 Preheating is an important step to ensure even cooking.

 - Grab your favorite rimmed baking sheet and either spray it with nonstick cooking spray or line it with foil.
 Set it aside until the meatballs are ready to cook.